 It's a puzzle that will never be solved because it's such a subjective question.
 However, what is certain is that St. George's Hill will always be a contender.
 And a very strong one at that.

-St. George's Hill has three loops of nine holes; the Red, Blue and Green.
+St. George's Hill - undoubtedly one of the best inland golf courses - has three loops of nine holes; the Red, Blue and Green.
 On my visit here in late-August I played the better-known Red & Blue course.
 It was an absolute pleasure and easily one of the best courses I've ever played.

 Harry Colt has once again created a golf course that takes the golfer on an amazing journey throughout the 18 holes.
 At times the pace quickens and sets the pulse racing.
 At other periods the exploration of the course slows but only to once again intensify to another crescendo.